A Brief Introduction to Facilities Management

 Sourcing facilities services

-One of the FM's primary responsibilities is providing and managing a range of services to his or her 'customers', that is, the employees within the organisation.
+One of the FM's primary responsibilities is providing and managing a variety of services to his or her 'customers', that is, the employees within the organisation.
 These services span the range from security and M&E, through cleaning and catering, to plants and landscaping.
 Increasingly, such services are outsourced; in other words, purchased from and delivered by external suppliers – a practice that has grown and developed in parallel with the rise of FM.

 It is impossible to generalise about the 'best' solution for the supply and management of business support services.
 That can only be defined in terms of a specific client organisation.